-The property & casualty run-off focused insurance-linked investment fund operated by the Credit Suisse insurance-linked strategies team and sub-advisor ILS Investment Management (ILSIM), completed a number of new transactions at the beginning of this year.
+The property & casualty run-off focused insurance-linked investment fund linked to Credit Suisse and sub-advisor ILS Investment Management (ILSIM), completed a number of new transactions at the beginning of this year.

 The latest annual report from one of the reinsurance underwriting vehicles used by the run-off and legacy risks focused insurance-linked investment strategy shows that Italian medical malpractice and U.S. general liability investments were made, as well as agreements to secure legacy risks from prior year portfolios.

-The Credit Suisse ILS team which has almost $9 billion of ILS and reinsurance linked assets under management, and ILS Investment Management, an insurance-linked investment focused asset manager owned by the Bermudian legacy and run-off specialist Armour Group, launched their first legacy P&C focused ILS fund in Autumn 2014 with $576m of committed capital to invest in run-off business.
+Credit Suisse and ILS Investment Management, an insurance-linked investment focused asset manager owned by the Bermudian legacy and run-off specialist Armour Group, launched their first legacy P&C focused ILS fund in Autumn 2014 with $576m of committed capital to invest in run-off business.

 That fund successfully ran its course, leading to a second iteration of the run-off focused ILS fund being launched for 2018 that raised somewhere around the $700 million to $800 million mark, we understand.